defuse/bqp/blog-source/content/quantum-immortality-to-quantum-hell.md

 interpretation of quantum mechanics.

 Surely you've heard of the quantum suicide thought experiment.
-It's the one where you prove to yoyurself that the multiverse exists by stepping in front of a loaded gun and having it fire through your gray matter if a quantum coin flip comes up heads.
+It's the one where you prove to yourself that the multiverse exists by stepping in front of a loaded gun and having it fire through your gray matter if a quantum coin flip comes up heads.
 The idea is, if you repeat that 100 times, you won't die because as soon as you die, your experience stops, so the only *possible* outcome, for